cudmore/bImPy/readme.md

 Use bConvertFolder_Headers.py to save a comma-seperated text file containing the header information for each file in a folder

+The command

 ```
 python3 bConvertFolder_Headers.py /Users/cudmore/box/data/testoir/
 ```

+Will output two different text files, one will be a .csv file with one row per original file in the folder.

 |path                                             |date      |time              |fileVersion|programVersion|laserWavelength|pmtGain1|pmtOffset1|pmtVoltage1|pmtGain2|pmtOffset2|pmtVoltage2|pmtGain3|pmtOffset3|pmtVoltage3|scanner|zoom|bitsPerPixel|numChannels|stackType|xPixels|yPixels|numImages|numFrames|xVoxel           |yVoxel           |zVoxel|frameSpeed       |lineSpeed|pixelSpeed|xMotor|yMotor|zMotor|
 |-------------------------------------------------|----------|------------------|-----------|--------------|---------------|--------|----------|-----------|--------|----------|-----------|--------|----------|-----------|-------|----|------------|-----------|---------|-------|-------|---------|---------|-----------------|-----------------|------|-----------------|---------|----------|------|------|------|